vipingarg2010/cs-assignment-code-vipin/README.md

 4. Please edit the location in bat file as per running machine folder and execute the coding_challenge.bat.

 5. Please execute the junits available inside src/test/java classname is ApplicationEventServiceImplTest

+--------Added 30 Oct 2020
+I have updated the entity name from ApplicationEvent to EventEntity which was not updated inside string literals (refactoring caused).
+This will cause 1 unit tests failure and in ApplicationEventServiceImpl  it needs to updated